DeepSeek V4 Release Date (2026): Latest News, Specs & What to Expect

 |---|---|---|---|

-| Release window | "Expected" in mid‑February (reporting via The Information) | Exact date/time, staged rollout, regional availability | Impacts launch planning + on-call readiness [DeepSeek to launch new AI model focused on coding in February, The Information reports |
+| Release window | Originally "expected" in February 2026 (The Information via Reuters); multiple rumored windows have passed without an official launch | Exact date/time, staged rollout, regional availability, whether the March 9 website update is related to V4 | Impacts launch planning + on-call readiness [DeepSeek to launch new AI model focused on coding in February, The Information reports |

 | Primary focus | Strong coding capabilities + handling very long code prompts | Benchmarks, real SWE workflows, tool-use behavior | Determines whether it replaces your current coding model [DeepSeek to launch new AI model focused on coding in February, The Information reports |

-| Social proof | Reddit is actively discussing V4 timing + expectations | Many posts are second-hand summaries | Useful for "what devs want," not for truth r/LocalLLaMA on Reddit: DeepSeek V4 Coming |
+| Social proof | Reddit r/LocalLLaMA and r/Singularity actively tracking V4 | Many posts are second-hand summaries | Useful for "what devs want," not for truth r/LocalLLaMA on Reddit: DeepSeek V4 Coming |

 Why DeepSeek V4 is trending on Reddit (and what devs actually want)